 - .1 This section specifies requirements for the inspection of gravity sewer lines, including:

 - Closed circuit television (CCTV)

+- MSI (Multi-Sensor Inspection)

 - Sonar

 - Visual (walk-through)

-- Manhole Inspection
+- Drone (for large trunk)

+- Maintenance hole inspection

 - Mandrel test (for flexible pipe)

-- .2 The purpose of the sewer inspection may be for the requirements of a construction completion certificate (CCC), a final acceptance certificate (FAC), or for other reasons that the City/EPCOR has specified elsewhere. (a condition assessment of older sewers, for example).
+- .2 The purpose of the sewer inspection may be for the requirements of a construction completion certificate (CCC), a final acceptance certificate (FAC), or for other reasons that the City/EPCOR has specified elsewhere (a condition assessment of older sewers, for example).
 The Inspection Service Levels are defined herein, and the requirements for a specific project shall be indicated in the project requirements.

 - .3 The work of this section includes:

-- Supply of all materials, equipment, labour and supervision.
+- Supply of all materials, equipment, labour, and supervision;

-- Cleaning of sewers immediately before inspection.
+- Cleaning of sewers immediately before inspection;

-- Inspection of manholes, where specified.
+- Inspection of maintenance holes, where specified.

-- .1 Inspection Service Levels: The description of the various levels of service required for complete CCTV inspection of sewer pipes.
-Levels are further defined below: - .2 Level 1: Refers to performing CCTV inspection with sewers in existing condition, with no cleaning or flushing. - .3 Level 2: Refers to performing CCTV inspection with sewers being cleaned with one pass by flushing and cleaning equipment prior to televising.
-Unless otherwise specified, this is the level normally associated with CCC or FAC acceptance inspection. - .4 Level 3: Refers to performing CCTV inspection with sewers cleaned to Level 2, plus removal of sediments, solids, roots, encrustations and protruding services to allow passage of CCTV equipment. - .5 Level 4: Refers to performing CCTV inspection with sewers cleaned as specified in Section 22.
+Inspection Service Levels: The description of the various levels of service required for complete CCTV inspection of sewer pipes.
+Levels are further defined below:

+- .1 Level 1: Refers to performing CCTV inspection with sewers in existing condition, with no cleaning or flushing. - .2 Level 2: Refers to performing CCTV inspection with sewers being cleaned with one pass by flushing and cleaning equipment prior to televising.
+Unless otherwise specified, this is the level normally associated with CCC or FAC acceptance inspection. - .3 Level 3: Refers to performing CCTV inspection with sewers cleaned to Level 2, plus removal of sediments, solids, roots, encrustations, and protruding services to allow passage of CCTV equipment. - .4 Level 4: Refers to performing CCTV inspection with sewers cleaned as specified in Section 22.
 This is a level associated with preparations of sewers prior to cured-in-place pipe (CIPP) relining.
 It includes a Level 3 cleaning plus any requirement of the lining design and installation, including close fit of the lining, removal of grease, removal of water, etc.